mullerdavid/ctf_writeups/cyberquest23/hereott/WRITEUP.md

 ![](screenshots/7.png)

-Username: `HereOttMobileApp`, password: `97967af0db478e842e16dbf7aea6e93a` (after b64 deccode).
-Unfortunatelly this credential is not useful for anything else.
+Username: `HereOttMobileApp`, password: `97967af0db478e842e16dbf7aea6e93a` (after b64 decode).
+Unfortunately this credential is not useful for anything else.

 There is an other json in the [config](workdir/config.json) that was acquired: <https://hereott.honeylab.hu:48490/files/apps_list_Meseorszag_v1.json>.